 We invite YOU to participate in the Battle of the Book Club Titles to determine which books will be in the 2018 reading schedule.
-Second round closes July 31, 2017.
+Third round closes September 5th.
 Click here to read the book synopsis.

 Voting is easy!